How Fillers Can Go Wrong, And How To Minimise Your RiskAugust 29, 2019

 News.com recently reported that a woman who went to a popular laser clinic chain was horrified when her injecting nurse had a brief skype chat with the doctor before going ahead with treatment5, and this is not the first time we’ve heard of this happening.

 According to The Age, many problems in Australia have also been caused by unregistered clinics and undertrained injectors who put their patients at risk6.

 Although dermal fillers themselves are regulated by the TGA, there is no regulation on the level of training and experience a doctor or nurse requires to be able to deliver injectable treatments.
 According to Dr Kushelew, “Many practitioners undergo a one or two-day training course only for cosmetic injectables — this is simply not adequate.”7

 Nurse Cussell strongly believes that “regulation cannot come soon enough.”
-At Rejuvenation Clinics of Australia all of our doctors and nurses spend significant amounts of time shadowing our more experienced doctors and participating in regular training sessions to ensure your safety as clients.
+At Rejuvenation Clinics of Australia all of our doctors and nurses spend significant amounts of time shadowing our more experienced doctors and participating in regular training sessions to ensure your safety as patients.
 We would like to see it mandated that all clinics take training so seriously.

 How can you minimise your risk with dermal fillers?

 Until further regulation comes in, there are steps you can take to minimise your own risk, and resources out there to help you.